KimberlyKek/Taskio/README.md

 9. Now you should be able to launch the app!
 10. For testing, run the test: npm test

-Note for markers: In a scenario where you are unable to see the full application due to mobile resolution size differences, please watch for video.
+Note for markers: In a scenario where you are unable to see the full application due to mobile resolution size differences, please watch the video.
 User login credentials are written in the final report.